I originally created this post in 2016, but since then, lots have changed. So I went ahead and deleted the libraries that are no longer maintained.

-Puppeteer also is new to the list and pretty much makes PhantomJS obsolete.
+Since its release, Puppeteer pretty much made PhantomJS obsolete.
 Puppeteer is a Node library.
 It gives you a high-level API to control headless browsers like Chrome or Chromium.
 You can also configure it to use full (non-headless) Chrome or Chromium.

 • 58,366 NPMdownloads in the last month

-In my TestTalk with Derick, he mentioned that he knows it's not the most up-to-date framework out there; there are other frameworks that push forward faster and more frequently, but he’s not necessarily interested in staying on the cutting edge (or even the leading edge) of the testing world.
+In my TestTalk with Derick, he mentioned that he knows it's not the most up-to-date framework out there; there are other test frameworks that push forward faster and more frequently.
+But he’s not necessarily interested in staying on the cutting edge (or even the leading edge) of the testing world.
 Derick is more interested in long-term stability, support, and simplicity, which he finds in Jasmine, which is why he continues to stick with it.

 • 1,385,198 NPM downloads in the last month

 Nightwatch.js describes itself as an easy-to-use Node.js-based end-to-end (E2E) testing solution for browser-based apps and websites.
 It uses the Selenium WebDriver API to perform commands and assertions on DOM elements for front–end testing.